Briksam/MLOps/README.md

-# Math Problem Classification System
+# Math Problem Classification System With MLflow

 A comprehensive machine learning system for classifying mathematical problems into 8 different topics using MLflow for model lifecycle management.